What is Mettere?

 Example:

-Would you put the painting on this wall?
+Would you put a picture on this wall?

 Passato (Past Conditional)